Poppers

 What are poppers?

 They’re a group of liquid chemicals known as alkyl nitrites that come in loud neon bottles.
 When you sniff them, they release a whiff of vapour that dilates all your blood vessels.
-In ye olden days they used to come in glass bottles that ‘popped’ when you opened them, thus the name poppers.
+They also make you feel really good, which is why they’re used as recreational drugs.
+In days gone by, they used to come in glass bottles that ‘popped’ when you opened them, thus the name poppers.

 How do you take poppers?

-Not long, they’re a bit fast and furious.
-The headrush usually lasts between two to five minutes.
+Not long, much like Vin Diesel, they’re a bit fast and furious.
+The head rush usually lasts between two to five minutes.

 Why do people take poppers?